Best Rain Gauge

 It's hard to think of an easier way to set up a rain gauge.
 Just plant the La Crosse Easy Read's four-inch plastic spike in the ground and be done with it.
 While we chose to install it in the dirt, you can hang the gauge almost as easily on two screws.
 Placing it higher would make it easier to read without removing it, but you'll have to pick it up to dump it anyway, so we didn't mind.
 The water has a magnifying effect on the measurement numbers, making it even easier for our testers to read the measurements.
 And we like that the Easy Read marks off every tenth of an inch.

 Since this gauge is easy to place in the ground, it's more likely that you'll place this gauge in a garden, near vegetation that could shield it from some of the rainfall, particularly if it's windy.
 Combine this possibility with the reality that the semi-circle opening measures just 3.1 inches by 1.3 inches, and you're not going to be getting top of the line accuracy out of this little guy.
 But it does give you a very good idea of rain totals in your specific area, with minimum fuss, and we love that you can move it around all over your property without having to remount a bracket.
-The best rain gauge, at the end of the day, is one that you'll use, especially when it comes at an accessible price.
+At the end of the day, the best rain gauge is one that you'll use, especially when it comes at an accessible price.

 The EZRead Jumbo gauge is aptly named.
 It's like a storybook hand-me-down version from your friendly neighborhood giant.
 The manufacturer claims that you can read the oversized numbers from up to 50 feet away, and when we tested it out, we could accurately read gross measurements from that distance.
 As such, it is a good manual gauge option if you want to see how much rain you're getting without stepping outside.
 Just place it by a window, and you're good to go.
 The mount requires four screws and a wooden post.
 When you empty it, which you should do each day in the morning if you're tracking daily totals, simply pinch the plastic holder out of a loop below the mount, pull out the plastic tube, and dump it.
 The small strainer holes that keep debris out also slow the water down as you dump it, but it's no big deal.
 The funnel is over four inches wide, which means it's among the most accurate manual gauges, according to Cornell University.